Notice of Meeting

 The Minister for Local Government announced measures including requiring councils to have an Audit, Risk and Improvement Committee and mandating the NSW Auditor General to undertake a performance audit of credit card usage at local councils.

-This report to the Audit, Risk and Improvement Committee outlines
+That the Audit, Risk and Improvement Committee:

-RECOMMENDATION: That the Audit, Risk and Improvement Committee: 1.
-Notes the status of the Credit Card reforms as announced by the NSW Government in November 2018 2.
-Notes that the NSW Auditor General will undertake an audit of Council’s Credit Card processes (as outlined in their external audit plan) 3.
-Receives further updates as the audit progresses
+2. Notes that the NSW Auditor General will undertake an audit of Council’s Credit Card processes (as outlined in their external audit plan)

-Government Minister media release "Council Credit Card Use Crackdown"
+1 Local Government Minister media release "Council Credit Card Use Crackdown" 20 November 2018, E2019/8540 , page 100

 2 Confidential - Management Procedure - Purchase of Goods and Services by Credit Card, DM582424